julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 All you need is life — a place to let roots dig in.

+In fact, [Witchy Plants to Grow Indoors](/witchy-plants-to-grow-indoors/) will show you how to turn even the smallest corner into a living altar.

 ---

 ## Coming Soon: Seeds With a Story